bit-tech001/Cyrptozes-A-Modern-Crypto-Dashboard-/README.md

 🚀 Deployment

-The project is deployed on Netlify for fast and reliable hosting.
+The project is deployed on Netlify for fast, secure, and scalable hosting.

 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo and submit a pull request.
+Feel free to fork the repository and submit a pull request.

-**👨‍💻 Author**
+👨‍💻 Author

+Bitu Pathakk
-Bitu Pathakk Full-Stack Developer | Frontend Enthusiast | Crypto & UI Explorer
+Full-Stack Developer | Frontend Enthusiast | Crypto & UI Explorer

-**Tech Stack**
-Frontend: React.js

-Charts: Chart.js / Plotly

-API: CoinGecko (or similar crypto API)

-Styling: Tailwind CSS / Modern UI components

-Authors
-@BituPathak
+🔗 GitHub: @BituPathak